The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 Below I've listed a breakdown of costs by geographical location in Patagonia.
 I found my budget fluctuated a lot depending on where I was.

-Ushuaia, Pucon and the Marble caves were also on my itinerary, however as Patagonia was heading into the peak of summer where Argentinians and Chileans go on their summer holidays, I decided to skip these and favoured spending more time in places like El Chalten and Bariloche.
+Ushuaia, Pucon and the Marble Caves were also on my itinerary; however, as Patagonia was heading into the peak of summer, when Argentinians and Chileans go on their summer holidays, I decided to skip these and favoured spending more time in places like El Chalten and Bariloche.

 Punta Arenas